 - 2021 — Jeff Main, superintendant of Ward Pound Ridge Reservation.
 Without his guidance and support, the race does not happen.
 Jeff is a quiet leader and has a deep history with this park and the Westchester County Park system.

-- 2022 – Ed Dee, who won last year’s Raven Rocks Run and is back looking to repeat.
-Ed is an always-enthusiastic regular in the sunday runner crew.
+- 2022 – Ed Dee, who won Raven Rocks Run 2021.
+An always-enthusiastic regular in the sunday runner crew.
 Ed loves the trails.

-THE Trail Mix race directors: Lee, Veronica, Eric, David, Brant, Megan, and Nancy. (many races in the series are represented here?).
-Each year it keeps getting better — I will update the Trail Mix website with the 2022 results.
+THE Trail Mix race directors: Eric, David, Brant, Megan, and Nancy.
+(Almost all races in series represented here?).
+Each year it keeps getting better — I will update the Trail Mix website with the 2023 results.
 If you don’t know what the Trail Mix Series is, check out trailmixseries.org.

 Youngest Registered Runners:

-- M – Jimmy McGough, Ed Moore, John Kiselak, Michael Scourby, and Murray Rosenblith.
+- M – Ed Moore, John Kiselak, Murray Rosenblith, James McEvoy.

 - Sunday Runners, many are volunteers here.
 Thanks for keeping the trails well traveled!

-- Parks department – Jeff, Chase, Mike, and the rest of the crew who are so supportive of what we do.
+- Parks department – Jeff, Chase, Mike, Michael, Jake, Bobby, and the rest of the crew who are so supportive of what we do.

-- Tom Cohn – past president of the Friends of Trailside and THE driving force behind the newly energized “bring back the fire tower” effort.
+- Tom Cohn – THE driving force behind the newly energized “bring back the fire tower” effort.
 Big supporter of this race and runners.

 - LVAC – Volunteers all of them.
 What a great group of community members.
 They will take care of you if you should need it.
 Hopefully you meet them after you have crossed the finish line and are having a bagel & coffee.